WILLIAM JACK SIBLEY - novelist, playwright, screenwriter, rancher

 He's recently been commissioned to write a continuing Column for THE SAN ANTONIO CURRENT called "The Great Eccentrics of San Antonio" (2nd Wednesday of every month).

 While he has lived in New York City, Los Angeles and Santa Fe, Sibley is a sixth-generation Texan and resides part-time on his great-grandfather's ranch south of San Antonio.
 In addition to helping restore a 100-year old train depot, he writes, raises cattle and (formerly) ostriches, grows olive trees and is a past president of the Christine Historical Society and former board member of the Texas Historical Foundation and the Atascosa County Historical Commission.
-Sibley currently serves on the Board of the San Antonio River Road Neighborhood Association and is Vice President of the Christine City Cemetery Association.
+Sibley currently serves on the Board of the San Antonio River Road Neighborhood Association, The Texas Historical Foundation and is Vice President of the Christine City Cemetery Association.

 or 15% discounted copies at --